jpdna/eQTL-analysis-using-ADAM-and-Spark/README.md

 plink -tfile mystudy --out run_chr22_10000_pheno  --linear --pheno out1_10000_pheno --all-pheno --noweb --pfilter 1e-4
 ```

-The VCF file was converted to PLINK using (VCFtools)[https://vcftools.github.io/index.html] with command:
+The VCF input file was converted to PLINK format using (VCFtools)[https://vcftools.github.io/index.html] with command:
 ```
 vcftools --vcf myVCFfile.vcf --plink-tped
 ```

-Spot checking results indicate agreement within rounding error between results generated in this project and PLINK, though further comparison is needed.
+Spot checking pvalue results indicate agreement within rounding error between results generated in this project and PLINK, though further comparison is needed.

 Using the same test set of 10000 phenotypes and 77000 chr 22 variants above, a single instance of PLINK finishes in 320 minutes.

 PLINK is a single threaded application.
-Scaled to 8 independent threads, as the job can be trivially split by batches of variants, using 8 threads PLINK would finish in 40 minutes compared to 94 minutes using 8 cores on AWS EC2 in test above.
+Scaled to 8 independent threads, as the PLINK job can be split by batches of variants, 8 independent threads running PLINK would finish this task in 40 minutes compared to 94 minutes using 8 cores on AWS EC2 in test above.

 PLINK is thus 2.35 times faster per thread, not surprising given its C implementation.
-However using PLINK in parallel on a cluster would require significant work to launch and manage jobs, recover from error, and recombine results, exactly what Spark does for us.
+However using PLINK in parallel on a cluster could require significant work to launch and manage jobs, recover from error, and recombine results, exactly what Spark does for us.

 ###Todo:
 * Increase the number of samples to assess scaling properties of the initial groupBy phase
 * Determine the cause of failure seen above at chr2 10000 pheno 32 core, and chr 22 5000 pheno 16 core
-* Implement further statistical tests beyond linear regression, motivated those available in PLINK and other tools
+* Implement further statistical tests beyond linear regression, motivated by those in PLINK and other tools
 * Empirical and machine learning methods to assess significance / reduce search space as described below

 ##### Note on statistical signifcance
 This project demonstrates a way to efficiently parallelize statistical tests using Spark, however scientific interpretation requires adjustment for the billions of tests performed.
-Corrections could be based on prior hypotheses such that variants often affect expression in genes in the same region (cis-acting) or those variants in genes in known regulatory network may interact.
+Corrections could be based on prior hypotheses such as that variants often affect expression in genes in the same region (cis-acting) or that variants in genes in known regulatory network may interact.
 Machine-learning based network analysis has been applied to this problem in the past and may be fruitful area for exploration with Spark.

 #Credits
 Inspirations, including structure of maven project from: